cheapjack/MoT/README.md

 ###Quickstart

-You will need to install Python and then you can follow the tutorials at [Raspberry Pi here](https://www.raspberrypi.org/learning/getting-started-with-minecraft-pi/worksheet/) but just change the way you setup the server to
+You will need to install Python and then you can follow the tutorials at [Raspberry Pi here](https://www.raspberrypi.org/learning/getting-started-with-minecraft-pi/worksheet/) You setup the server like this:

-    import mcpi.minecraft as minecraft
+    from mcpi import minecraft
     import server

     mc = minecraft.Minecraft.create(server.address)

+Other unfinished more detailed setup guides and resources are on the [Minecraft of Things](http://minecraftofthings.tumblr.com/resources) but updating, simplifying and migrating to the Wiki in due course

 ###Shrimps

-It also uses the *brilliant* **Shrimped Arduino kits** from [Shrimping.it](http://shrimping.it/blog/) at its core and also features prototype methods for visualising data on onboard LED flashers, in Processing and in Minecraft
+We've used mcpi with the *brilliant* **Shrimped Arduino kits** from [Shrimping.it](http://shrimping.it/blog/) at its core and used prototype methods for visualising raw temperature and turbdiity data on onboard LED flashers, in Processing and in Minecraft.
+We used this method for the [ShrimpCraft](https://github.com/cheapjack/ShrimpCraft) workshops with Octopus Collective and Amanda Steggell.

+###Minecraft of Things Wiki

+To Do

 **Note** These files are in progress, particularly the .pdf instructions that need checking and revising please see [issues](https://github.com/cheapjack/ShrimpCraft/issues)